Eroc8615/EricRosalesArt.github.io/README.md

 # Eric Rosales

-## About
+## The Artist's Mission
 <br>
 <br>
-> To make quality alien artworks that push the limit of my imagination!
+> To make quality artworks for my alien art brand.
+I like working on commissioned paintings and most recently have been trying to market my services as a pet portraitier.
+I would be happy to do your next pet portrait!
 <br>
 Eric Rosales is a painter who is exploring Alien and UFO subject matter through his visual artwork. <br>
 He is based in North Las Vegas, Nevada which is near the infamous Area 51.